ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 }
 ```

-A state token with a model type provided can be used in other parts of your application to improve type safety in the following aspects:
+A state token with a model type provided can be used in other parts of your application to improve type safety for the `@State`, `@Selector` and `@Select` decorators.
-Improved type checking for @State, @Selector in a state class

 ```ts
 interface TodoStateModel {